-But below are listed several examples of plants that qualify that may not come to mind immediately when speaking of nitrogen-fixing plants.
+Below are listed several examples of plants that qualify that may not come to mind immediately when speaking of nitrogen-fixing plants.
 Take note that the criterion for making the list is based on science, not desirability.
 That is, not every plant listed is a desirable plant to grow, even though it meets the definition, scientifically, of a nitrogen-fixing plant.
 Some nitrogen fixers are listed as invasive plants in North America; such cases are indicated in brackets:

-- Lupine flowers (
+- Lupine flowers (Lupinus spp.)

 - Bayberry shrub (Myrica pensylvanica)